 Scholar Unlocks the Shape of Christianity Before the Gospels

-Author Weeps While Embracing his Elephant and his Mouse
+Author Moved to Tears When First Embracing his Elephant and his Mouse

 When Aaron Milavec arrived at the Atlanta Marriott Hotel to give his public lecture, there were tears in his eyes.
 Having worked for fifteen years to decode an ancient, lost Christian document known as "the Didache,” Milavec was able to hold in his arms his two newly published books.
 Like a proud father holding his twins, Milavec explained how, on cold nights, he would wake up dreaming of those mid-first-century Christians who lived the Way of Life described in the Didache.
 "Having heard their voices, I couldn't get back to sleep unless I first got out of my warm bed, put on my robe, and dutifully recorded their revelations to me on the cold keys of my word processor."